Icikowski/kubeprobes/README.md

 ## Usage

-The package provides `kubeprobes.NewKubeprobes` function which returns a probes handler compliant with `http.Handler` interface.
+The package provides `kubeprobes.New` function which returns a probes handler compliant with `http.Handler` interface.

 The handler serves two endpoints, which are used to implement liveness and readiness probes by returning either `200` (healthy) or `503` (unhealthy) status: